The Best Home Security Systems for Pet Owners in 2025

 - Motion sensors aren’t suited for large pets or homes with multiple pets

 Ring’s PIR motion sensor is pet-friendly to some degree, and unlike other pet sensors we tested, the sensitivity is controlled via the Ring app.
 The default setting is immune to pets less than 15 pounds.
 The medium setting is for pets up to 30 pounds.
 The lowest setting ignores pets up to 50 pounds.
-Unfortunately, it wasn’t immune to Max at all, so we’d think twice about getting a Ring Alarm for larger pets.
+Unfortunately, it wasn’t immune to Max at all, so think twice about getting a Ring Alarm if you have larger pets.

+Our Ring Alarm Motion Sensor (2nd Gen) picked up our large dog every time he walked by.
 Ring also doesn’t offer smoke alarms, but the system pairs seamlessly with smoke alarms from First Alert.
+They offer a smoke and CO listener which triggers your Ring Alarm system when your regular smoke alarm starts beeping.
 Ring also includes fire monitoring in its professional monitoring plans.
+That includes their Flood and Freeze Alarm too, which alerts users to extremely low temperatures indoors.

 >> Related: The Best Security Systems With Apps